hermangroup/docs/wallets/dashcore/installation-macos.rst

 .. figure:: img/macos/112415002.png
    :height: 250px

-   Choosing the Dash Core data folder
+   Choosing the Historia Core data folder

-Dash Core will then start up.
-This will take a little longer than usual the first time you run it, since Dash Core needs to generate cryptographic data to secure your wallet.
+Historia Core will then start up.
+This will take a little longer than usual the first time you run it, since Historia Core needs to generate cryptographic data to secure your wallet.

 .. figure:: img/macos/112415017.png
    :height: 250px

-   Starting Dash Core
+   Starting Historia Core

-Synchronizing Dash Core to the Dash network
+Synchronizing Historia Core to the Historia network
 -------------------------------------------

-Once Dash Core is successfully installed and started, you will see the wallet overview screen.
+Once Historia Core is successfully installed and started, you will see the wallet overview screen.
 You will notice that the wallet is “out of sync”, and the status bar at the bottom of the window will show the synchronization progress.